MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/educator-tib-get-started.md

     ![OneNote Draw tab](images/onenote_draw.png)

   - Type anywhere on the page!
 Just click your cursor where you want to place text.
-  - Use the checkmark to keep track of completed tasks.
+  - Use the checkmark in the **Home** tab to keep track of completed tasks.

     ![OneNote To Do Tag](images/onenote_checkmark.png)